cramosp/dbugger-game/README.md

 - Milestone 5:
   [X] Set the image for the obstacle (poison jar).
   [X] If the score reaches 15, player wins.
-  [X] Display that winner wins in an overlay.
+(For the presentation of the game, this is changed to 6) [X] Display that winner wins in an overlay.
   [X] Tranform the game-over page to an overlay.